istio/istio.io/content/en/docs/ops/traffic-management/locality-load-balancing/index.md

 In order for Istio to determine locality, a Service must be associated with the caller.

-In order for Envoy to determine when instances are unhealthy, an [Outlier Detection](/docs/reference/config/networking/v1alpha3/destination-rule/#OutlierDetection) rule must be defined for each service.
+To determine when instances are unhealthy, the proxies use the defined [outlier detection](/docs/reference/config/networking/v1alpha3/destination-rule/#OutlierDetection) destination rule for each service.

 ## Locality-prioritized load balancing